tigerhostsolutions/CIS2454-PHP-SOCIAL-TWEET/README.md

 created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
-FOREIGN KEY (follower_id) REFERENCES users(id) ON DELETE CASCADE, FOREIGN KEY (following_id) REFERENCES users(id) ON DELETE CASCADE, UNIQUE (follower_id, following_id) -- A user can follow another user only once );
+FOREIGN KEY (follower_id) REFERENCES users(id) ON DELETE CASCADE, FOREIGN KEY (following_id) REFERENCES users(id) ON DELETE CASCADE, UNIQUE (follower_id, following_id) -- Ensures a user can follow another user only once );

-(Optional: You might want to add some dummy data for testing.)
+(Optional: Populate with dummy data for initial testing if desired.)

 Environment Configuration (.env):

-Create a file named .env in the project root directory (same level as composer.json).
+Create a file named .env in the project's root directory.

 Add your database credentials and application environment settings to it.

 ENVIRONMENT=local # Set to 'local' for development, 'production' for deployment

 DB_LOCAL_HOST=localhost
-DB_REMOTE_HOST=your_remote_db_host # If applicable
 DB_PORT=3306
 DB_NAME=php_bad_twitter
 DB_USER=your_db_username